-Graduate Employee's Organization (GEO/IFT/AFT/AFL-CIO) - recognized officially as the exclusive bargaining unit for all graduate assistants (GAs) and most teaching assistants (TAs).
-For assistants represented by GEO, wages, hours, terms and conditions of employment are included in their Agreement with the University of Illinois (PDF).
-Teaching assistants not represented in the bargaining unit include those whose assistantships are not waiver-generating, and teaching assistants who are teaching for the first time in one of the following units: Animal Biology, Biochemistry, Cell and Structural Biology, Chemistry, Germanic Languages and Literatures, Microbiology, Plant Biology, and Psychology.
+Graduate Employee's Organization (GEO / IFT / AFT / AFL-CIO).
+Recognized officially as the exclusive bargaining unit for all graduate assistants (GAs) and most teaching assistants (TAs).
+For assistants represented by GEO, wages, hours, terms, and conditions of employment are included in their Agreement with the University of Illinois (found on the Illinois Human Resources website).

-Office of the Provost - requires that graduate teaching assistants attend training before beginning any teaching appointment.
-Before the start of classes, departments either conduct training programs for all new teaching assistants or require attendance at the Graduate

-Academy for College Teaching (which includes sessions about language and culture that meet the University's policy requirements for all non-native speakers of English before they teach in a University of Illinois classroom).
-For more information, see the Center for
+Office of the Provost.
+Requires that graduate teaching assistants attend training before beginning any teaching appointment.
+Before the start of classes, departments either conduct training programs for all new teaching assistants or require attendance at the Graduate Academy for College Teaching (which includes sessions about language and culture that meet the university's policy requirements for all non-native English speakers before they begin teaching).
+For more information, see the Center for Innovation in Teaching & Learning website.